Drayux/CSCI425-Parser/CZAR_TODO.md

       and emit statements.
           - this is all the treeCG generated instructions at global scope.
     - [ ] write a single return statement when done

+Questions I have:

+- fp numbers can be [0,1310.71], but cgldata has a floating point of #197483.00, what dis
+- some inputs have 4,4 for reg count, but instructions say 5 is the minimum number of regs